Officials believe body of Iowa student Mollie Tibbetts found

-IOWA CITY, Iowa (AP) — Investigators have recovered a body believed to be that of a 20-year-old Iowa college student who vanished from a small town one month ago, a spokesman for a reward fund said Tuesday.
+IOWA CITY, Iowa (AP) — Investigators have recovered a body believed to be that of 20-year-old college student Mollie Tibbetts, who disappeared from her small hometown in central Iowa a month ago, a spokesman for a reward fund said Tuesday.

-Greg Willey of Crime Stoppers of Central Iowa said he learned of the discovery from a close family friend of Mollie Tibbetts on Tuesday morning.
-Willey says he has no other details about the discovery, but called it a “tough” ending to the search for the University of Iowa student.
+Greg Willey of Crime Stoppers of Central Iowa said he learned of the discovery from a close friend of the Tibbetts on Tuesday morning.
+Willey said he has no other details about the discovery, calling it a tough but not unexpected ending to the search for the University of Iowa student.

-The Iowa Division of Criminal Investigation planned an afternoon news conference to update the public on the case.
+The Iowa Division of Criminal Investigation planned a 5 p.m. news conference to provide an update on the case.
 A spokesman for the agency has not returned a message seeking comment.

-Tibbetts vanished on July 18 from her hometown of Brooklyn, Iowa, a town of about 1,400 in central Iowa.
-Investigators said she was last seen on a routine jog through the streets of the city.
+Tibbetts vanished July 18 from Brooklyn, Iowa, a rural town of about 1,400 people.
+Investigators said she was last seen as she took a routine evening jog.
 It’s unclear whether she returned to the home where she was dog-sitting for her boyfriend and her boyfriend’s brother, who have said they were both out of town.
+She was reported missing by her family the next day, after she didn’t show up for work at a day camp for children.

 Most Read Nation & World Stories